Frequently Asked Questions

 How are the scores and rankings calculated?

-For the Best Place to Work employee engagement and satisfaction score, we use a measurement model developed b CFI Group, which uses the same methodology for the highly regarded American Customer Satisfaction Index.
+For the Best Place to Work employee engagement and satisfaction score, we use a measurement model developed by CFI Group, which uses the same methodology for the highly regarded American Customer Satisfaction Index.
 The score is derived from three different questions in OPM’s Federal Employee Viewpoint Survey:

 • I recommend my organization as a good place to work.

-• Considering everything, how satisfied are you with your job?
+• Considering everything, how satisfied are you with your jobs?

 • Considering everything, how satisfied are you with your organization?